Sanelys123/SMUCaseStudy2DDS/README.md

 #2.
 CONCLUSION ON THE MODEL BUILT ON THE TRAIN DATA
 #a.
 The comparison result of the models showed that both models predicted good on test data.
 There is no better models between the models I used according to my analysis.

 #b.
-Since the analysis show that the results are both good, I will then use by subjective opinion to choose the model I will use on the "GIVEN" test data.
+Since the analysis show that the results are both good, I will then use my subjective opinion to choose the model I will use on the "GIVEN" test data.
 I prefer MULTIPLE LINEAR REGRESSION.

 #c.
-This is because of the feature importance chosen my the model, which is DENSITY.
-The feature chosen my RANDOM FOREST did not clearly stated a particular variable, but provided a clue that "location" is the most important feature.
+This is because of the feature importance result of the model, which is DENSITY.
+The feature result by RANDOM FOREST did not clearly stated a particular variable, but provided a clue that "location" is the most important feature.
 I do not know whether it is California or Texas.
-The dummy used did not explicitly splitted that variable for me to know exactly.
+The dummy used did not explicitly splitted that variable into 2 columns for me to know exactly.

 #d.
 Therefore, I have choosen to use MULTIPLE LINEAR REGRESSION as my model used to predict WINE QUALITY on the given test data of the project.